imohag9/POMLSDK.jl/docs/src/getting_started.md

 ## Understanding the Hierarchy

-POMLSDK uses a stack-based approach to manage the prompt hierarchy:
+PomlSDK uses a stack-based approach to manage the prompt hierarchy:

 - `add_node!(p, node)` makes `node` the current parent for subsequent additions
 - `pop_node!(p)` moves back up one level in the hierarchy